x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/mailbox-servers/recreate-arbitration-mailboxes.md

 - For more information about running Exchange Setup in unattended mode, see [Use unattended mode in Exchange Setup](../../plan-and-deploy/deploy-new-installations/unattended-installs.md).

+> [!NOTE]
+> - The previous _/IAcceptExchangeServerLicenseTerms_ switch will not work starting with the September 2021 Cumulative Updates (CUs).
+You now must use either _/IAcceptExchangeServerLicenseTerms_DiagnosticDataON_ or _/IAcceptExchangeServerLicenseTerms_DiagnosticDataOFF_ for unattended and scripted installs.
+>
+> - The examples below use the _/IAcceptExchangeServerLicenseTerms_DiagnosticDataON_ switch.
+It's up to you to change the switch to _/IAcceptExchangeServerLicenseTerms_DiagnosticDataOFF_.

 ## Re-create an arbitration mailbox

 Use the following instructions to re-create a particular type of arbitration mailbox.